ballerkobe808/invest/README - INVESTING.md

    This should end with a prequalification letter.
 Be Responsive Here!!

 4. When you find the property you want to buy, begin the acutal loan application process.

+   - Send the contract over to the lender for review

 5. Questions to ask about the loan